Step 1: Take the quiz.

 Personal growth lesson #21

-Life is happening right now.
-Make sure you are enjoying the journey.
+Life is happening now.
+Make sure to enjoy the journey.

-The 21st-century challenges seem significant, but they are what make the adventure exciting.
-Our job is to make the best of the journey.
+The challenges of the 21st century seem vast, but they make the adventure exciting.
+Our job is to honor the journey and make the best of every step.

 Think about any great book, movie, or game.
-The process of becoming, growing, living the journey is more important than arriving at the final destination.
+The process of becoming, growing, and walking the journey is more important than arriving at the final destination.

-Climbing Mount Everest would not be very transformational if climbers would just get dropped off at the summit.
+Climbing Mount Everest would not be transformational if climbers were just dropped at the summit.